-B. Risk Assessment of First Aid Needs
+Risk Assessment of First Aid Needs

 - 1. The children, staff, visitors and contractors e.g. catering staff are considered in this risk assessment. - 2.
-Houghton Conquest Lower School operates on one site with one main building and a single mobile. - 3.
+Houghton Conquest Lower School operates on one site with one main building, a log cabin and a single mobile.
+The Pre-School is in a neighbouring building on the same site. - 3.
 The school has good access to major routes and access to the site for an ambulance is good via the lower double gates to the playground. - 4.
-Accident statistics are reviewed termly at each Governing Body meeting and First Aid provision adjusted accordingly as required. - 5.
-In Houghton Conquest Lower School we have seven trained and qualified First Aiders.
-It is also our aim that all midday supervisors and teaching assistants have training in First Aid in order to deal with minor incidents such as sickness or minor cuts and grazes and with major ones until the designated First Aider arrives on the scene.
+Accident statistics are reviewed termly at each Governing Body meeting and First Aid provision adjusted accordingly, as required. - 5.
+In Houghton Conquest Lower School, we always ensure that we have at least the minimum number of qualified First Aiders across our site.
+It is also our aim that all midday supervisors and teaching assistants have training in First Aid in order to deal with minor incidents such as sickness or minor cuts and grazes